Ricks-Lab/benchMT/README.md

 * Fixed an error in parsing lshw output to extract GPU names and added error checking.
 * When specifiying specific GPUs to be used with *--gpu_devices*, max_gpus is now automatically set.
 * Implemented Engergy metric for GPUs using amdgpu drivers.
+* Code robustness improvements (path joins and key checks).
+* Run completion message now includes the location of the results.

 ## Development Plans and Known Limitations
 * Currently, running more than one job at a time on a single GPU is not supported.